Eliass0/Youtube-Comment-Blocker/README.md

-# Youtube-Comment-Blocker
+# YouTube Comment Blocker
-Allows you to block comments from defined users across all YouTube comment sections.
+This tool enables you to block comments from specific users across all YouTube comment sections.

 ## Disclaimer
-I always wanted this and now with the power of our AI overlord I created it.
-I don't claim credit, I just share so that other can benefit too.
+I developed this tool because I found it personally useful and wanted to share it with others.
+It's a collaborative effort with AI technology, and I'm happy to share it with the community.

 ## License
-I don't guarantee shit.
-I trew this together with GPT4.
-I also don't really own any of this, so there is no copyright claim to make, I think.
-Same goes for security, I didn't check the code.
-I just checked if it works and it does, if there is anything else.
-Who knows?
+Please note that this is an open-source project.
+While I've utilized GPT-4 for its development, the code is freely available for use.
+However, I cannot make any legal claims regarding copyright or guarantees about its functionality.

 ## Updates
-If I continue usage of this and the youtube website changes and I have the needed tools I will update the extention probably.
+Should there be changes to YouTube's platform and I have the necessary resources, I intend to update the extension accordingly.

-## Plattforms
+## Platforms
-I tested this on my local instance of the brave browser, but any chromium browser should do.
-Hey it's even manifest v3.
+This extension has been tested on a local instance of the Brave browser, but it should work on any Chromium-based browser.
+It's compatible with manifest version 3.

 ## Usage
-The most important part.
-At the moment of writing this commenters are identified as such @username.
-So you just take the username with or without the '@'.
-I only tested without and put it in the box.
-Follow the magic boxes instructions, no newlines and comma seperated.
-I don't know if this is needed, but I just do what our AI overlord suggest.
+Currently, the tool identifies commenters using their @username.
+You can input the username (with or without the '@') into the designated field.
+Instructions are provided within the tool – remember to separate usernames with commas and avoid newlines.

 ## Installation
-1. Clone the repo
+1. Clone the repository.
-2. Go to extentions in the browser
+2. Navigate to the extensions section in your browser.
-3. Enable developer mode
+3. Activate developer mode.
-4. Load unpacked extention
+4. Choose 'Load unpacked extension'.
-5. Click on the folder you just downloaded
+5. Select the downloaded folder.

 ## Troubleshooting
-In the console there is verbose and redundant output.
-I hardcoded the delay to 2 seconds, you internet may be slower so you may have to increase that.
+Verbose and redundant output can be found in the console.
+The default delay is set to 2 seconds, which may need adjustment based on your internet speed.